Seeds sown for park's revival | Dandenong Star Journal

 Greater Dandenong Council will launch an online survey on the future of the ‘kick-around’ area at the corner of Westwood Bouleyard and Stanley Road.

-The area with soccer goals is devoid of grass and often players, in marked contrast to the busy playground nearby.
+The area with soccer goals often devoid of players, in marked contrast to the busy playground nearby.

 The survey will ask why the area is not used and whether it should be replaced by playground equipment or other features.